On Diffusion Modeling for Anomaly Detection: Diffusion Time Estimation

-Building upon this idea, we propose a much simpler approach that does not require modeling the reverse diffusion process but instead models the posterior distribution over diffusion time corresponding to noisy input samples.
-Assuming anomalies are distanced from the data manifold, the posterior density for larger timesteps should be larger for anomalies, enabling their probabilistic identification.
-This can be seen as a direct estimation of reconstruction distance.
+Building upon this idea, we propose a much simpler approach that does not require modeling the reverse diffusion process but instead models the distribution over diffusion time corresponding to noisy input samples.
+Assuming anomalies are distanced from the data manifold, the density for larger timesteps should have a higher value for anomalies, enabling their probabilistic identification.
+This can be seen as a direct estimation of reconstruction error.

 More concretely, we simulate anomalous samples using a diffusion process and train a neural network to predict the diffusion time corresponding to the noisy samples.
-Provided that the noisy samples cover the entire feature space, this procedure should also capture potential anomalies.
-We, therefore, use a Variance Exploding (VE) diffusion process as described in \cite{song2020score}, which excludes the drift term.
-The diffusion process transitions are given by

-We refer to this proposed method as Diffusion Time Probabilistic Model (DTPM). \Cref{fig:toy_data} contrasts DDPMs and DTPMs on the toy dataset shown in (a). (b) shows the Gaussian density function associated with the lowest timestep of DDPM and (c) shows the vector field corresponding to its gradient. (d) plots the mode of the DTPM posterior distribution over diffusion time, which we show in subsequent sections is an inverse Gamma distribution. (e) shows the gradient vector field, and (f) shows the flow associated with this gradient, showing that random samples are mapped toward the data manifold.
+Provided that the noisy samples cover the entire feature space, this procedure should also capture potential anomalies. \Cref{fig:toy_data} contrasts DDPM and DTE on a toy dataset.
+The success of our method in using diffusion for anomaly detection is due to the space-filling property of the diffusion process; different regions of the space are sampled at different rates, depending on their proximity to the data manifold.
+To our knowledge, this is the first setting that uses this property of diffusion beyond its application in learning time-dependent score functions for generative modelling.
+While in that setting, the estimated score is able to meaningfully approximate the true score over the entire space, we show that we are able to approximate the diffusion time for arbitrary points, including normal or anomalous points.